Development In Older Children

 - If You Are Worried

-The ‘thinking and working through’ part of the brain is one of the last to fully develop in the teenage brain.
 Teenagers tend to act now and think later and are more likely to seek out thrills and take risks; their brain development makes them this way.
+The ‘thinking and working through’ part of the brain is one of the last to fully develop.

 It is not always easy to get adolescents to share their thoughts and feelings with you.
-Trying to keep talking and communicating can give your child the opportunity to think through the actions and choices of themselves and others.
+Trying to keep talking and communicating, give your child the opportunity to think through the actions and choices of themselves and others.
 This can help them in the ‘heat of the moment’.
-Relate have good advice on having an open and positive relationship with your older child *here*.

-Your young person won’t always make good decisions.
-Knowing that they can turn to you for support when they get it wrong, as well as praise when they get it right gives them a strong foundation as they move towards independence.
+Your child won’t always make good decisions.
+Knowing that they can turn to you for support when they get it wrong, as well as praise when they get it right, gives them a strong foundation as they move towards independence.

 Giving them more practical responsibilities and getting them to organise themselves for their day to day life is good preparation for independence.

-- More and more it should be up to them to get ready for the school day – have the right homework completed and be on time.
+- As they get older, they should be able to get ready for the school day – have the right homework completed and be on time.
 They will soon learn there are consequences if they don’t.

-- Over time support them to cook, clean, do their own washing - important life skills they will need.
+- Over time support them to cook, clean, do their own washing - these are important life skills.

 - Let them make choices on how they spend their money.
-Helping them understand that once money is gone it is gone!
+Help them understand that once money is gone, it is gone!

 Have boundaries for your child.
-You should still know where your child is and who they are with, and when they will be home.
-Talk to your child about the reasons for rules – if you are able to agree them together your child is more likely to stick to them.
+You should still know where they are, who they are with and when they will be home.
+Talk to your child about the reasons for rules – if you are able to agree them together, your child is more likely to stick to them.
 Your older child will need to have more freedom and trust - but know that they earn and keep this by their actions.

-Around now friends outside of the family unit begin to have a lot of influence over your children.
+As children get older, friends outside of the family unit begin to have more influence over them.
 This is normal.
 You still have an important role to play in helping your child make good decisions and cope with the challenges of being a young person.

 Firstly remember that each child will develop at their own pace.